Revision of permitted substances for use in organic production (2025)

 What is changing and why?

-The European Union (EU) has updated the list of substances and products that can be used in organic products that are imported into the EU, adding to the list of low-risk active substances, authorised fertilisers, feed materials, feed additives, and food additives (see Tables 1 and 2).
+In July 2025, the Commission updated the list of substances and products that can be used in organic products imported into the EU, adding to the list of low-risk active substances, authorised fertilisers, feed materials, feed additives, and food additives (see Tables 1 and 2).

 This includes the authorisation in non-EU countries of the use of micro-organisms (including viruses) when used as biological control agents in organic production, and of ethylene for flower induction in pineapple.